EffBT/EffBT.github.io/index.md

 layout: default
 ---

 **EffBT** is an effective behavior tree synthesis and execution framework, that fills the gap [].
-Besides, we optimized the execution efficiency of generated BTs by applying the \textit{Parallel} node, while few prior focused on this aspect.
+Besides, we optimized the execution efficiency of generated BTs by applying the **Parallel** node, while few prior focused on this aspect.

 * * *